Palestinians clash with Israeli police at major holy site

 The clashes come at a particularly sensitive time.
 Ramadan this year coincides with Passover, a major weeklong Jewish holiday beginning Friday at sundown, and Christian holy week, which culminates on Easter Sunday.
 The holidays are expected to bring tens of thousands of faithful into Jerusalem's Old City, home to major sites sacred to all three religions.

 Hours after the clashes began, the police said they had put an end to the violence and arrested “hundreds” of suspects.
-They said the mosque was re-opened and that Friday’s midday prayers would take place as usual.
-Tens of thousands of people were expected.
+The mosque was re-opened, and some 60,000 people attended the main Friday prayers midday, according to the Islamic endowment that administers the site.

+After prayers, thousands of Palestinians marched around the esplanade, chanting “with our souls, with our blood, we sacrifice for you, Al-Aqsa,” in addition to slogans in support of Hamas, the Islamic militant group that rules Gaza.
+Some carried Palestinian and Hamas flags.

-Israeli authorities said they had earlier held negotiations with Muslim leaders to ensure calm and allow the prayers to take place, but that Palestinian youths hurled stones at the Mughrabi Gate, which leads to the Western Wall, a major Jewish holy site, triggering the violence.
+Israeli authorities said that before the violence broke out they had held negotiations with Muslim leaders to ensure calm.
+But the police say Palestinians stockpiled rocks and other objects inside the compound and hurled stones at the Mughrabi Gate, which leads to the Western Wall — a major Jewish holy site — triggering the violence.

 Palestinians threw rocks and fireworks, and police fired tear gas and stun grenades on the sprawling esplanade surrounding the mosque.
 A large group of Palestinians barricaded themselves inside the mosque as they fought Israeli security forces.